core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ===========

 A server that provides the service specified in this document is called a "DoC server" to differentiate it from a classic "DNS server".
+In DNS terms, this DoC server acts purely as a stub resolver.
-Correspondingly, a client using this protocol to retrieve the DNS information is called a "DoC client".
+Corresponding to the server, a client using the service specified in this document to retrieve the DNS information is called a "DoC client".

 The term "constrained nodes" is used as defined in {{-constr-nodes}}.